10th April 2026

 Credit: Tramlines + Matt Higgs

 Held annually at Sheffield’s Hillsborough Park, Tramlines is one of the most iconic festivals in Yorkshire – and for good reason.
 This year, the indie weekender is set to feature headliners Fat Boy Slim, Kaiser Chiefs and Wolf Alice and special guest appearances from The Vaccines, Inspiral Carpets and Florence Road.
-There’ll also be a full comedy lineup, a daytime disco and loads of street food – sign us up.
+There’ll also be a full comedy line-up, a daytime disco and loads of street food – sign us up.

 Where?
 Hillsborough Park, Parkside Road, Sheffield, South Yorkshire, S6 2AB.

 When?
-Friday 24th to Sunday 26th July 2026..
+Friday 24th–Sunday 26th July 2026.

 How much?
 Day tickets start from £70 and weekend tickets start from £180.